GoLang’s standard library provides robust support for HTTP, making it an excellent choice for web development. The net/http

 Key Takeaways:

-• HTTP Server: GoLang makes it simple to create powerful web servers using the net/http package.
-You can route requests, handle different HTTP methods, and serve static files.
+- HTTP Server: GoLang makes it simple to create powerful web servers using the

-• Middleware: Middleware is used to preprocess HTTP requests, which is especially useful for logging or security tasks.
+allows you to make GET, POST, and other types of HTTP requests to interact with external APIs. - Middleware: Middleware is used to preprocess HTTP requests, which is especially useful for logging or security tasks.

-• Static File Serving: The http.FileServer allows you to serve static files like HTML, CSS, and JavaScript.
+allows you to serve static files like HTML, CSS, and JavaScript.

 These tools make GoLang an efficient and capable language for building web applications, APIs, and handling HTTP communication.